-- Review Silberberg textbook before and after each class.
-Preferable, read the whole chapter before class. - Conduct searches after each class to find applications of the chemistry covered in class. - Solve as many problems as possible instead of memorizing.
-This means that consistent work is required and will pay off much better than cramming for an exam or throwing together an assignment the last minute.
-Solving problems is one good way to understand chemical principles, and it also exposes the scope and limitation of each concept learned memorizing does not.
+- Review the Silberberg textbook before and after each class.
+Preferable, read the whole chapter before class. - Conduct searches after each class to find applications of the concepts covered in class. - Solve as many problems as possible instead of memorizing.
+This means that consistent work is required and will pay off much better than cramming for an exam or throwing together an assignment at the last minute.
+Chemists are problem solvers.
+You can start by solving book problems for now.

 Lectures: The lectures will generally follow the chapters of the textbook.
-Most lectures will be presented on the board and PowerPoint slides.
+Most lectures will be presented on OneNote writing software and PowerPoint slides via ZOOM.
 Attending every class and taking meaningful notes is incredibly important for this class.
 Keeping up with the reading will help you understand the lectures better and take more meaningful notes.
 Also, we will work through problems during lectures to help you understand each concept and build the necessary problem-solving skills required to excel in the class.

-Problems: You should work as many problems from the text as possible.
-The exams will focus on simple, applied and composite problems.
+Problems: You should work on as many problems from the text as possible.
+The exams will focus on simple, applied, and composite problems.
 Most composite type problems require a good understanding of various concepts and your ability to connect two or more concepts together to arrive at a solution.
 The only way to prepare for these problems is to practice, practice, and practice.
 All problem types can be found in your textbook, and additional problems will be presented in class.
-A good strategy to studying, in general, may be to solve all the odd-numbered problems initially, and then the even ones as part of your exam review.
-You are advised to keep a separate, dedicated notebook with all your solved problem for this course - it will make studying a lot easier and will come in handy for quick revision before exams.
+A good strategy may be to solve all the odd-numbered problems initially, and then the even ones as part of your exam review.
+You are advised to keep a separate, dedicated notebook with all your solved problem for this course - it will make studying a lot easier and your study notes will come in handy for quick revision before exams.

-Also, solving problems together can be very helpful and I encourage you to go over solutions to problems in small groups after working the problems independently.
-Your classmates may have an alternate way of looking at a problem, and this can add to your toolbox of problem-solving skills.
-In addition, helping to teach the subject to your course mates is one way to understand the concepts yourself.
+Also, solving problems together in small groups can be very helpful and I encourage you to do so, especially after working through the problems yourself.
+Your classmates may have an alternate way of looking at a problem, and this can add to your toolbox of problemsolving skills.
+In addition, helping to teach the subject to your mates is one way to understand the concepts yourself.

-Calculator: Any simple or graphing calculator would be sufficient for calculations covered in this course.
+Calculator: Any simple or graphing calculator would be sufficient for the calculations covered in this course.
 Your calculator should be capable of scientific notation, log, and exponential functions.
 If a graphing calculator is used, you must clear the memory before receiving the exam.
 On a typical TI-XX graphing calculator, the sequence is to press 2nd then '+' (MEM), then Reset, All RAM, Reset.
-A message will be displayed as RAM Cleared.
+A message will be displayed as "RAM Cleared".
 This must be displayed before receiving the exam.
 I may inspect calculators and their memory during the exams.

-Exams: There will be two midterm exams each worth 100 points and a final exam also worth 100 points - a total of 300 points.
+Exams: There will be two midterm exams each worth 100 points each and a final exam also worth 100 points - a total of 300 points.
 If your final exam score is higher than either midterm exam score, the lowest midterm will be dropped, and the final will replace that midterm.